Leody Taveras Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the 29th-ranked team ERA among all MLB pitching staffs (5.62).
+- The Athletics have a 5.60 team ERA that ranks 29th across all league pitching staffs.

-- Athletics pitchers combine to surrender 187 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Athletics pitchers combine to surrender 188 total home runs at a rate of 1.3 per game (fifth-most in baseball).

-- Blackburn makes the start for the Athletics, his 17th of the season.
-He is 4-4 with a 4.01 ERA and 90 strikeouts in 89 2/3 innings pitched.
+- Newcomb will make his first start of the season for the Athletics.

-- In his most recent appearance on Saturday, the righty threw five innings against the Los Angeles Angels, allowing one earned run while surrendering four hits.
+- The 30-year-old lefty pitched in relief in his most recent outing this season, one of five appearances so far.

 © 2023 Data Skrive.
 All rights reserved.